 The service advised it participated in relevant Royal College of Emergency Medicine (RCEM) audits and we saw examples of quality improvement projects for pain in children, infection control and most recently the neck of femur fractures audit for which the hospital site submitted 117 cases.
 All of which were measured against national standards.
-The department also participated in the UK Trauma Audit and the latest and the latest and the latest and latest and
+The department also participated in the UK Trauma Audit and Research Network (TARN).